tesfagabir/tesfagabir.github.io/about/index.md

 ![](my_photo_bw.jpg)

 My name is Tesfagabir Meharizghi.
 I am a PhD student in Computer Science at [Florida International University](https://www.cis.fiu.edu).
-My research interests is machine learning/deep learning.
-I worked on different types of datasets such as remote sensing environmental data, genomic data, 3D MRI data, etc. Currently I am working on a project that uses both MRI scans of tumor patients and their associated genomic data.
-I am very passionate on applying the state-of-the-art developments on the field machine learning/deep learning.
+I am interested in making research on machine learning/deep learning.
+I have worked on different machine/deep learning projects.
+Those involve collecting data from various sources, preprocessing it and building predictive models using different machine learning algorithms.
+Moreover, I used different types of datasets such as geospatial, remote sensing, genomic and images.

+During my graduate study, I have also taken different graduate courses to build my knowledge on the field of data science.
+For example:
+* Data Mining
+* Data analysis for environmental modeling
+* Machine learning
+* Artificial Neural Networks
+* Digital Image Processing
+* Computer Vision
+* Software Engineering, etc.

+You can click [here]() to see details of my work.

+# Contact Me
-If you want to know more or collaborate, you can [contact](../contact/) me at any time.
+If you want to contact me, feel free drop me a message at any time:
 <html lang="{{ site.lang | default: "en-US" }}">
  <head>
     <link rel="stylesheet" href="//maxcdn.bootstrapcdn.com/font-awesome/4.3.0/css/font-awesome.min.css">